Q. Must An Inventory Be Maintained?

 Q. Inquiries & Instructions

-A. Always follow the instructions of your ROC/Central Office.
+A. Always follow the instructions of your CFN/Central Office.

 NONPUBLIC SCHOOLS must follow instructions issued by DFO's Nonpublic School Unit.
 For assistance, nonpublic schools should submit their inquiries to FAX# (718) 935-2171.